Efficiency in Digital Economies -- A Primer on Tokenomics: Socio-economic transformation in the digital age

-The term Economy of Things (EoT) evolved from Internet of Things (IoT).
-Internet of things refers to the fact that nowadays, due to ubiquitous connectivity, not only humans connect via the web.
-It is also possible to build networks of things like sensors, fridges, cars - so called IoT devices.
+The term \emph{Economy of Things} (EoT) evolved from \emph{Internet of Things} (IoT) \cite{ibm2015}.
+IoT refers to the fact that nowadays, due to ubiquitous connectivity, not only humans connect via the web.
+It is also possible to build networks of things like sensors, network nodes, cars - so called IoT devices.
 However, connecting everything with everything by itself is not sufficient.
-The connected entities need to be able to interact in ways comparable to established economic mechanisms such as search and find, negotiation, payment, settlement, building trust etc. in order to make use of the connectivity.
+The connected entities need to be able to interact in ways comparable to established economic mechanisms such as search and find, negotiation, payment, settlement, building trust etc. in order to make use of the connectivity \cite{poddey2019}.

-As discussed earlier in our paper (Poddey et. al 2019), the IoT therefore needs to be converted into an EoT.
-However, although broadly used, the trailing part 'of things' is misleading.
-In fact, what is meant by EoT is a digital economy of everything (dEoE) - a heterogeneous mix of e.g. small IoT devices, more powerful digital entities like machine learning based services running in the cloud and humans, interacting seamlessly.
+The IoT needs to be converted into an EoT.
+However, although broadly used, the trailing part "of things" is misleading.
+In fact, what is meant by EoT is a \emph{digital Economy of Everything} (dEoE) - a heterogeneous mix of e.g. small IoT devices, more powerful digital entities like machine learning based services running in the cloud and humans, interacting with each other seamlessly \cite{poddey2019}.

-In Web2.0, functionality was basically centralized.
-The functions of a service could in fact be split into several modules, but there typically is a central point of service providing access.
-In Web3.0 even smaller modules can be incorporated as individual entities, connecting and interacting with others on their own behalf.
-These entities are usually called agents.
-Web3.0 therefore can be understood as a multi-agent system in which functionality - or in a more general form the capability to achieve a goal - emerges from interaction of fragmentary contributions.
-The capability therefore is no longer embodied in a monolithic entity, but distributed across a network of agents, each embedding only a part of the necessary modules.
-Agents providing new fragmentary contributions might appear, others disappear.
+In Web2, functionality is mostly centralized.
+Web2 established powerful intermediaries such as Google, Amazon, Facebook, Apple.
+The functions of a service could in fact be split into several modules, but there typically is a central point of service providing access \cite{gehl2012}.
+In Web3 even smaller modules can be incorporated as individual entities, connecting and interacting with others on their own behalf.
+These entities are usually called \emph{agents} \cite{floros2019}.

+Web3 therefore can be understood as a multi-agent system in which functionality - or in a more general form the capability to achieve a goal - emerges from interaction of fragmentary contributions.
+The capability therefore is no longer embodied in a monolithic entity, but distributed across a network of software agents, each embedding only a part of the necessary modules.
+Agents providing new fragmentary contributions might appear, others disappear \cite{minarsch2020}.

-The dEoE therefore is a prime example of a complex open context system and distributed ledger protocols will provide the soil to the next evolutionary step of the Internet enabling higher socio-economic output\cite{poddey2019}, in-depth \ref{appendixa}.
+This will result in an open digital economy consisting of multiple, co-existing networks.
+Therefore, the \emph{dEoE} is a prime example of a complex open context system where DLT can provide the soil for digital, economic interaction.